SCOPE OF THIS CHAPTER

 - A period of further assessment or monitoring;

-- A referral to Children's Social Care should the concern reach the threshold for a child in need (s17 of the Children Act 1989) or child protection plan (s47 of the Children Act 1989) (see Threshold of Needs Matrix).
+- A referral to Children's Social Care should the concern reach the threshold for a child in need (s17 of the Children Act 1989) or child protection plan (s47 of the Children Act 1989) (see Thresholds of Need Guidance).

 Whilst it is good practice to share with families an intention to make a referral to Children's Social Care about their child's welfare, it is not a prerequisite as in some circumstances parents should not be informed especially if doing so it is likely to place a child at increased risk of harm.
 The Locality Worker providing advice must make it clear in circumstances where informing parents would be inappropriate.
 This must be recorded clearly in the consultation document and the reasons given.
 Following receipt of the referral a copy of consultation will be uploaded on the child's record;